 The plan provides a comprehensive and proactive defense against identity theft, with a focus on identity monitoring.
 InfoArmor is capable of identifying anomalies indicative of fraudulent behavior up to 90 days sooner than credit monitoring.

-- Covers employee, spouse or domestic partner, and up to three dependents
+- Covers employee, spouse, and up to three dependents

 - Monitors data elements from sources such as credit cards, wireless accounts, retail credit accounts, auto/mortgage loans, check/check reorders, utility accounts, change of address requests